codbex/codbex-documentation/docs/applications/inventory/index.md

 * Stock Take/Inventory Count Sheets are used during periodic physical inventory counts.
 * They help identify discrepancies between the system records and the actual physical count, allowing for adjustments.

-## Stock Adjustment Form

-A Stock Adjustment Form is used to authorize and record changes to inventory levels, whether it's due to damaged goods, discrepancies, or other factors.

-Key Components:

-* SKU Details: Information about the SKU, including codes and descriptions.
-* Adjustment Type: Indication of whether it's an increase or decrease in inventory.
-* Reason for Adjustment: Explanation of the reason for the adjustment.
-* Quantity Adjusted: The quantity by which the inventory is being adjusted.

-Process:

-* Stock Adjustment Forms are filled out to document changes to inventory levels.
-* They are reviewed and approved before adjustments are reflected in the system.

 ## Supplier Performance Report

 A Supplier Performance Report evaluates the performance of suppliers based on factors such as delivery times, order accuracy, and product quality.